 In stark contrast to Keen’s traditional-looking Targhee III sandals above is their Uneek, which very clearly isn’t built to blend in.
 Rather than standard straps, the Uneek utilizes an innovative braided nylon construction that weaves in and out throughout the upper, giving the sandals a very flexible, stretchy feel.
 It also promotes a close, foot-hugging fit, while a single bungee cord at the top of the foot allows you to snug things down with a single pull.
 It doesn’t have the same locked-in feel of many of the strap-equipped models above, but for wearing casually, the trade-offs in suppleness and all-around comfort might be worth it.

 That said, we hesitate to recommend the Keen Uneek for anything more intensive than light day hikes on well-maintained trails.
 In addition to the less secure fit and feel due to the braided construction and bungee laces, the Uneek’s outsole is fairly basic with shallow tread that won’t bite well on trickier surfaces like wet rocks, mud, or steep inclines.
 Again, it’s a fun option for wearing casually, but you can get better breathability in a less polarizing package by opting for a design like Teva’s Original Universal.
-And at $140, you’re paying a steep premium for the unique styling and materials (for reference, the Teva is a considerable $85 cheaper).
+And at $140, you’re paying a steep premium for the unique styling and materials (for reference, the Teva is $80 cheaper).
 But if you like the looks and don’t mind the lack of versatility, the Uneek certainly pumps some flavor into the sandal market.

 Hiking Sandal Comparison Table